 The MS Statistics program is designed for students entering in a fall semester.
-All spring courses require fall courses as prerequisites.
+Most spring courses require fall courses as prerequisites.
 Admissions for a spring semester, when the university allows such applications, is limited to exceptional students who have already learned the material in the first fall semester courses.

 A total of 36 semester units (usually 12 courses) of coursework are required for this degree:

 - CS 200W - Graduate Technical Writing (GWAR)

 - MATH 163 - Probability Theory

 - MATH 167R - Statistical Programming with R